-While our results address several issues, they also raise some new questions.
-First, the bandwidth of the kernel-based SURE spending sequence $\gamma'$ \eqref{eqn:kernel} has been chosen in a loose way here, but tuning the bandwidth is certainly interesting from a power enhancement perspective (see Appendix~\ref{apenband}).
+While our results address several issues, they also raise new questions.
+First, the bandwidth of the kernel-based SUR spending sequence $\gamma'$ given by \eqref{eqn:kernel} has been chosen in a loose way here, but tuning the bandwidth is certainly interesting from a power enhancement perspective (see Section~\ref{apenband}).
 Also, in applications, the user would possibly like to select the bandwidth in a data dependent fashion without losing control over type I error rate.
 These two issues are interesting extensions for future developments.
-Second, while our work focuses on marginal FDR, it would be desirable to build rewarded OMT that control the (non-marginal) FDR.
-However, usual proofs rely on a monotonicity property of the critical value sequence (\citealp{ramdas2017online}) that is difficult to satisfy here, because the super-uniformity reward naturally varies across time.
+Second, while our work focuses on marginal FDR, it would be desirable to build rewarded OMT procedures that control the (non-marginal) FDR.
+However, usual proofs rely on a monotonicity property of the critical value sequence (\citealp{ramdas2017online}) that is difficult to satisfy here, because the super-uniformity reward naturally varies over time.
 Hence, deriving rewarded FDR controlling procedures is a challenging issue that is left for future investigations.
-Finally, most of our results rely on an independence assumption, see \eqref{indep}.
-While this can be considered as a mild restriction in an online framework, relaxing it or incorporating a known dependence structure in OMT is an interesting avenue for future research.
+Third, most of our results rely on an independence assumption, see \eqref{indep}.
+While this can be considered as a mild restriction in an online framework, relaxing it or incorporating a known dependence structure in OMT is an interesting avenue.